elenreyes/protein-binding-predictor/README.md

 ## Usage

-There is a `setup.sh` for linux users to install the necessary packages and create the environment.
+There is a `linux-setup.sh` for linux users to install the necessary packages and create the environment.

 To execute the full pipeline, linux user can do `pipeline.sh`, though it's important to take into account that it may take about 6 ours to complete.